signalfx/splunk-otel-go/docs/troubleshooting.md

 | Maximum queue size                             | 2048    | `OTEL_BSP_MAX_QUEUE_SIZE`        |
 | Maximum batch size                             | 512     | `OTEL_BSP_MAX_EXPORT_BATCH_SIZE` |

-The `BatchSpanProcessor` attempts an export when the queue contains the batch size or more number of spans (or the timeout occurs).
-It will drop new spans when the are added but the queue is full.
-There are two reasons this will
-occur: spans are being added faster than they can be exported, or exporting is taking so long the queue fills during the export.
+The `BatchSpanProcessor` drops new spans when the queue is full.
+There are two reasons this will occur: spans are being added faster than they can be exported, or exporting is taking so long the queue fills during the export.

 If the `count` in the log messages is continually equal to the maximum batch size, it is likely spans are being added faster than they can be exported.

 One way to resolve this is throw more computational and network resources at it.
-If you system has resources to spare try increasing the batch size to use more network bandwidth per export and increase the queue size to hold a bigger buffer.
+If you system has resources to spare, try increasing the batch size to use more network bandwidth per export and increase the queue size to hold a bigger buffer.
 For example: